gael-ian/cours-iut-laval/3 - JavaScript/3.1 - Bases/2 - Exercices.md

       // À compléter
     }

+    console.log(atArms('Baratheon'));
-    console.log(atArms('Baratheon')); // ["Ours is the Fury", "No Song So Sweet", "Rouse Me Not", "Set Down Our Deeds", "The Choice Is Yours"]
+    // [ "Ours is the Fury",
+    //   "No Song So Sweet",
+    //   "Rouse Me Not",
+    //   "Set Down Our Deeds",
+    //   "The Choice Is Yours" ]

 <table>
   <thead>